vishvAsa/sanskrit/vyAkaraNam/pANinIyam/paribhAShA/articles/vipratiShedhe_param/shabda-paratva-thesis_riShi-rAj-popat/03/3_1_Challenges1.md

 By my interpretation of 1.4.2, the RHS rule 7.1.54 wins and we get: tri + nām (7.1.54) 🡪 trīnām (6.4.3 nāmi) 🡪 *trīṇām (8.4.2 aṭkupvāṅnumvyavāye’pi), which is not the correct form.

-[^1]: In this chapter, and in the following chapters, I will not provide anuvr̥tta ‘continued’ terms in brackets (unless necessary), even though I did this in the previous chapters.

 [^2]: These are the only two exceptions of my interpretation of 1.4.2 known to me.